tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:targetedIssue
 - Preferred Label: targeted Issue
-- Definition: An Issue for which the data conformance with needs may be improved by accepting proposals from an Amendment via an ImprovementTarget.
+- Definition: A bdqffdq:Issue for which the data conformance with a bdqffdq:NeedConcept may be improved by accepting proposals from a bdqffdq:Amendment via a bdqffdq:ImprovementTarget.
 - Range [ owl:someValuesFrom bdqffdq:targetedIssue ]
-- Comments: The Issue targeted by some problem via the ImprovementTarget object.
-Describes the relationship between an ImprovementTarget and an Issue.
+- Comments: The bdqffdq:Issue targeted by a problem via the bdqffdq:ImprovementTarget object.
+Describes the relationship between a bdqffdq:ImprovementTarget and a bdqffdq:Issue.

 ********************